SGGPO

 Minister Le Minh Hoan pledged to reform administrative procedures and promote marine aquaculture.

 During the question-and-answer session with Minister of Agriculture and Rural Development Le Minh Hoan on the afternoon of August 15, referring to the "yellow card" issued by the European Commission to Vietnamese seafood, Deputy Nguyen Dai Thang said that the proportion of Vietnam's seafood exports to the EU has been decreasing year by year.
-One of the reasons why the yellow card warning has not been lifted is that the number of fishing vessels violating foreign waters is still occurring.
+One of the reasons why the yellow card warning has not been removed is that the number of fishing vessels violating foreign waters is still occurring.
 Monitoring and controlling fishing vessels is still inadequate.
 The situation of fishing vessels losing connection signals for a long time accounts for over 15% of the total number of fishing vessels that have been installed with monitoring systems.

 Minister of Agriculture and Rural Development Le Minh Hoan answers questions |

-Delegate Nguyen Thi Thu Ha (Quang Ninh) reflected that the process of applying for a license for marine aquaculture is complicated and requires working with many ministries. |
+Delegate Nguyen Thi Thu Ha ( Quang Ninh ) reflected that the process of applying for a license for marine aquaculture is complicated and requires working with many ministries. |

 Delegates attending the question and answer session |

-Regarding the issue of career conversion, the Minister said that the Ministry has issued Decision 288 and an action plan on career conversion, but there are still shortcomings in that it is a bit slow, the policy is not clear, and has not created a push towards the goal of reducing exploitation and increasing farming.
+Regarding the issue of career conversion, the Minister said that the Ministry has Decision 288 and an action plan on career conversion, but there are still shortcomings in that it is a bit slow, the policy is not clear, and has not created a push towards the goal of reducing exploitation and increasing farming.

 “The Ministry of Agriculture and Rural Development will continue to review and dialogue with people who are in the transition or are not allowed to exploit due to high intensity, to have specific and feasible solutions for this issue.
-It is possible to choose the option of people going ashore, but still maintaining marine farming, dry farming, or coastal farming with an intensity that ensures environmental protection.
+It is possible to choose the option of people going ashore, but still maintaining marine farming, dry farming, or coastal farming with intensity that ensures environmental protection.
 In addition, it is possible to completely switch to another profession, creating conditions for people to do marine tourism, or work in industrial zones.
 Each subject will have specific policies attached, not general ones,” said Minister Le Minh Hoan.

 Source